Last modified: Sat Jan 15 17:17:55 EST 2022

 The minimum practical SSD size for W10 and a few games is 500 GB.
 It's easy to fool yourself with a smaller SSD, where you think everything is installed and working, but then Windows updates start failing for lack of space and it all ends in tears.

-Hibernation mode automatically grabs an amount of space equal to the amount of system RAM.
-To disable hibernation and free up that space, run Command Prompt as Administrator and do powercfg -h off.
+amount of system RAM.
+To disable hibernation and free up that space,

 Making it hard for people who don't already have Windows running to install Windows seems like a self-own for Microsoft, but that's exactly what they did.
 To make a bootable USB flash drive, you are supposed to use the Media Creation Tool, which runs only on Windows: